evolvingstuff/vdw2/content/posts/covid-icu-3x-less-likely-if-take-any-amount-and-type-of-vitamin-d-meta-analysis.md

 │   ├── TextNode
 │   │   full_match: `Protective Effect of Vitamin D Supplementation on COVID-19-Related Intensive Care Hospitalization and Mortality: Definitive Evidence from Meta-Analysis and Trial Sequential Analysis`
 │   │   inner_content: `Protective Effect of Vitamin D Supplementation on COVID-19-Related Intensive Care Hospitalization and Mortality: Definitive Evidence from Meta-Analysis and Trial Sequential Analysis`├── TextNode
-│   full_match: `\nPharmaceuticals 2023, 16, 130. https://doi.org/10.3390/ph16010130\nChristiano Argano h* , Raffaella Mallaci Bocchio 1, Giuseppe Natoli1 , Salvatore Scibetta 1,\nMarika Lo Monaco 1,2 and Salvatore Corrao 1\nInternal Medicine Department iGR, National Relevance Hospital Trust, ARNAS Civico,\nDi Cristina e Benfratelli, 90127 Palermo, Italy\nDipartimento di Promozione della Salute, Materno Infantile, Medicina Interna e Specialistica di Eccellenza &quot;G. D&#39;Alessandro&quot;, PROMISE, University of Palermo, 90127 Palermo, Italy\n * Correspondence: chargano@yahoo.it; Tel.: +39-091-655-2065; Fax: +39-091-666-3167\n\nBackground: The COVID-19 pandemic represents one of the world&#39;s most important challenges for global public healthcare.
+│   full_match: `\nPharmaceuticals 2023, 16, 130. https://doi.org/10.3390/ph16010130\nChristiano Argano h* , Raffaella Mallaci Bocchio 1, Giuseppe Natoli1 , Salvatore Scibetta 1,\nMarika Lo Monaco 1,2 and Salvatore Corrao 1\nInternal Medicine Department iGR, National Relevance Hospital Trust, ARNAS Civico,\nDi Cristina e Benfratelli, 90127 Palermo, Italy\nDipartimento di Promozione della Salute, Materno Infantile, Medicina Interna e Specialistica di Eccellenza &quot;G. D&#39;Alessandro&quot;, PROMISE, University of Palermo, 90127 Palermo, Italy\n`
+│   inner_content: `\nPharmaceuticals 2023, 16, 130. https://doi.org/10.3390/ph16010130\nChristiano Argano h* , Raffaella Mallaci Bocchio 1, Giuseppe Natoli1 , Salvatore Scibetta 1,\nMarika Lo Monaco 1,2 and Salvatore Corrao 1\nInternal Medicine Department iGR, National Relevance Hospital Trust, ARNAS Civico,\nDi Cristina e Benfratelli, 90127 Palermo, Italy\nDipartimento di Promozione della Salute, Materno Infantile, Medicina Interna e Specialistica di Eccellenza &quot;G. D&#39;Alessandro&quot;, PROMISE, University of Palermo, 90127 Palermo, Italy\n`├── ListItemNode
+│   full_match: `* Correspondence: chargano@yahoo.it; Tel.: +39-091-655-2065; Fax: +39-091-666-3167`
+│   inner_content: ` Correspondence: chargano@yahoo.it; Tel.: +39-091-655-2065; Fax: +39-091-666-3167`
+│   depth: `1`
+│   children:
+│   ├── TextNode
+│   │   full_match: `Correspondence: chargano@yahoo.it; Tel.: +39-091-655-2065; Fax: +39-091-666-3167`
+│   │   inner_content: `Correspondence: chargano@yahoo.it; Tel.: +39-091-655-2065; Fax: +39-091-666-3167`├── TextNode
+│   full_match: `\n\nBackground: The COVID-19 pandemic represents one of the world&#39;s most important challenges for global public healthcare.
 Various studies have found an association between severe vitamin D deficiency and COVID-19-related outcomes.
 Vitamin D plays a crucial role in immune function and inflammation.
 Recent data have suggested a protective role of vitamin D in COVID-19- related health outcomes.
 The purpose of this meta-analysis and trial sequential analysis (TSA) was to better explain the strength of the association between the protective role of vitamin D supplementation and the risk of mortality and admission to intensive care units (ICUs) in patients with COVID-19. \n\nMethods: We searched four databases on 20 September 2022.
 Two reviewers screened the randomized clinical trials (RCTs) and assessed the risk of bias, independently and in duplicate.
 The pre-specified outcomes of interest were mortality and ICU admission.\n\nResults: We identified 78 bibliographic citations.
 After the reviewers&#39; screening, only five RCTs were found to be suitable for our analysis.
 We performed meta-analyses and then TSAs. \nVitamin D administration results in a decreased risk of death and`
-│   inner_content: `\nPharmaceuticals 2023, 16, 130. https://doi.org/10.3390/ph16010130\nChristiano Argano h* , Raffaella Mallaci Bocchio 1, Giuseppe Natoli1 , Salvatore Scibetta 1,\nMarika Lo Monaco 1,2 and Salvatore Corrao 1\nInternal Medicine Department iGR, National Relevance Hospital Trust, ARNAS Civico,\nDi Cristina e Benfratelli, 90127 Palermo, Italy\nDipartimento di Promozione della Salute, Materno Infantile, Medicina Interna e Specialistica di Eccellenza &quot;G. D&#39;Alessandro&quot;, PROMISE, University of Palermo, 90127 Palermo, Italy\n * Correspondence: chargano@yahoo.it; Tel.: +39-091-655-2065; Fax: +39-091-666-3167\n\nBackground: The COVID-19 pandemic represents one of the world&#39;s most important challenges for global public healthcare.
+│   inner_content: `\n\nBackground: The COVID-19 pandemic represents one of the world&#39;s most important challenges for global public healthcare.
 Various studies have found an association between severe vitamin D deficiency and COVID-19-related outcomes.
 Vitamin D plays a crucial role in immune function and inflammation.
 Recent data have suggested a protective role of vitamin D in COVID-19- related health outcomes.
 The purpose of this meta-analysis and trial sequential analysis (TSA) was to better explain the strength of the association between the protective role of vitamin D supplementation and the risk of mortality and admission to intensive care units (ICUs) in patients with COVID-19. \n\nMethods: We searched four databases on 20 September 2022.
 Two reviewers screened the randomized clinical trials (RCTs) and assessed the risk of bias, independently and in duplicate.
 The pre-specified outcomes of interest were mortality and ICU admission.\n\nResults: We identified 78 bibliographic citations.
 After the reviewers&#39; screening, only five RCTs were found to be suitable for our analysis.
 We performed meta-analyses and then TSAs. \nVitamin D administration results in a decreased risk of death and`├── BoldNode
 │   full_match: `__ ICU__`
 │   inner_content: ` ICU`
 │   children:
 │   ├── TextNode
-│   │   full_match: ` ICU`
+│   │   full_match: `ICU`
-│   │   inner_content: ` ICU`├── TextNode
+│   │   inner_content: `ICU`├── TextNode
 │   full_match: ` admission (standardized mean difference (95% CI): 0.49 (0.34-0.72) and `
 │   inner_content: ` admission (standardized mean difference (95% CI): 0.49 (0.34-0.72) and `├── BoldNode
 │   full_match: `__0.28__`